lnapoli87/HOL2/hands-on-lab.md

 ##Objectives

 - Learn how to create a client for O365 to manage lists and listsItems
-- Learn how to add features to create, edit and delete lists and items within an iOS app.
+- Learn how to sadd features to create, edit and delete lists and items within an iOS app.

 ##Prerequisites